 About Rwanda Money

 Rwanda’s unit of currency is known as the Rwandan franc (RFR), which is sometimes also abbreviated to ‘Frw’ locally known as “mafaranga”.
-The only useful bank branch in the country is Banque de Kigali in the capital, which offers cash advances on credit card and can change traveler’s cheques, neither of which is possible in the provinces.
+The only useful bank branch in the country is Banque de Kigali in the capital, which offers cash advances on credit cards and can change traveler’s cheques, neither of which is possible in the provinces.
 There are ATMs in Kigali, but they are not yet wired to an international network.
 Most banks and most bureau de change are usually closed on Saturday afternoon and Sunday.

 About Rwanda Travel Tips